-Set switches P0,P1,P2:

-Set to 0,1,0 (down,up,down).

-Set switches L0,L1,L2:

-Set to language of keyboard layout (see HP 2621B Manual

-(02620-90062), for settings for keyboard layout), and switch 5 of the left-hand group = 0 to activate the keyboard of that language.
+Set switches P0,P1,P2: Set to 0,1,0 (down,up,down).
+Set switches L0,L1,L2: Set to language of keyboard layout (see HP 2621B Manual $(02620-90062)$ , for settings for keyboard layout), and switch 5 of the left-hand group = 0 to activate the keyboard of that language.
+MPE I/O Configuration Terminal Type = 10 (12 if connection is ATC).

 If the keyboard layout is French or Spanish a few Roman Extension characters (certain accented vowels) are accessible from the standard keyboard by using mutes.
-Enter a non-spacing discritical character, then the unaccented vowel.
+Enter a non-spacing diacritical character, then the unaccented vowel.
 The screen displays a single, merged character, and a single, merged character is transmitted to the system.